 Yes!
 This can have many benefits, like automation and better access to data.
 Learn how to create your own calendar in Google Sheets.

 So, here we are!
 These were 21 tips and tricks for Google Sheets.
 Of course, almost everybody knows how to use Google Sheets, but being knowledgeable about these features can make you look like a true professional.

 This doesn’t cover everything you can do with Google Sheets.
 In upcoming articles, we’ll explore Google Sheets formulas and add-ons, so stay tuned for that!

 For now, try out a few of these tips and see how it goes!
 There’s always the Undo button if you make a mistake.

-If you’re migrating from Notion to Google Sheets, check out this article and skip all the copy-pasting!
+If you’re migrating from Notion to Google Sheets, Bardeen can help you skip all the copy-pasting!